-- 4.6.1 All staff need to make sure they have read, understood and signed for: - Part One and Annex B of Keeping Children Safe in Education 2023. - Each individual academy's Safeguarding and Child Protection Policy. - Guidance for Safe Working Practice (Code of conduct). - Digital Safeguarding Policy. - Low-Level Concerns Policy. - Dignity at work Policy. - Each individual academy's Behaviour Policy. - Each individual academy's Positive Handling Policy. - Each individual academy's Lone working Policy. - 4.6.2 All staff need to participate in any training provided by the Trust or academy as required. - 4.6.3 All staff need to know their duty in relation to Female Genital Mutilation. - 4.6.4 All staff need to know how to make a referral to Children's Social Care and when they should do this. - 4.6.5 All staff need to know how to contact the Local Authority Dedicated Officer (LADO). - 4.6.6 All staff need to know their Duty of Care to children and young people. - 4.6.7 All staff need to recognise that Safeguarding is everyone's responsibility and that they have a responsibility to contribute to a safe, calm environment.
+- 4.6.1 All staff need to make sure they have read, understood and signed for: - Part One and Annex B of Keeping Children Safe in Education 2024 - The Trust central Safeguarding and Child Protection Policy - Guidance for Safe Working Practice (Code of conduct) - Digital Safeguarding Policy - Low-Level Concerns Policy - Dignity at work Policy - Each individual school's Behaviour Policy - Each individual school's Positive Handling Policy - Each individual school's Lone working Policy - 4.6.2 All staff need to participate in any training provided by the Trust or school as required. - 4.6.3 All staff need to know their duty in relation to Female Genital Mutilation. - 4.6.4 All staff need to know how to make a referral to Children's Social Care and when they should do this. - 4.6.5 All staff need to know how to contact the Local Authority Designated Officer (LADO). - 4.6.6 All staff need to know their Duty of Care to children and young people. - 4.6.7 All staff need to recognise that Safeguarding is everyone's responsibility and that they have a responsibility to contribute to a safe, calm environment.